UPPS No. 05.01.02

 The sale, transfer, or disposal of police vehicles, emergency equipment, firearms, uniforms, badges, radios, ammunition, and tear gas present special risks for Texas State.
 Those risks relate primarily to public misuse, public safety, and misrepresentation as police officers.

-The director of the University Police Department (UPD) or his or her designee shall be responsible for the disposal of items or like items referred to in Section 04.01, except where police vehicles are concerned.
-Disposal of police vehicles will be a shared responsibility of the director of the UPD and the director of Materials Management.
+The director of the University Police Department (UPD), or his or her designee, shall be responsible for the disposal of items or like items referred to in Section 04.01, except where police vehicles are concerned.
+Disposal of police vehicles will be a shared responsibility of the director of UPD and the director of Materials Management & Logistics.

-Materials Management must obliterate all police markings through sanding and repainting before selling, transferring, or trading any marked police vehicle.
+Materials Management & Logistics must obliterate all police markings through sanding and repainting before selling, transferring, or trading any marked police vehicle.

-The director of the UPD or a designee will authorize the destruction of or trade for replacement items for non-serviceable or outdated uniforms, badges, and emergency equipment.
+The director of UPD, or a designee, will authorize the destruction of or trade for replacement items for non-serviceable or outdated uniforms, badges, and emergency equipment.

 REVIEWERS OF THIS UPPS